-1.4.4 The inter-relation between arts, creativity and technologies
+1.4.
+The inter-relation between arts, creativity and technologies

-Initiatives highlighting the value of artistic approaches for participatory science have the potential to bring a wider public into the process and encourage creativity.
-The number of shared spaces of conceptualization, observation and interaction between science-technology-arts is growing and complementing established meeting places like science museums.
-Participatory experiments are gaining wider acceptance as the impact of scientific advances and awareness among researchers grow.
+Initiatives highlighting the value of artistic approaches for participatory science have the potential to bring a wider public into the process and encouraging creativity.
+The number of shared spaces

-23 See for example GAP2 (gap2.eu) about stakeholder driven science within the context of fisheries governance 24 http://idgf-sp.eu
+20 See for example GAP2 (gap2.eu) about stakeholder driven science within the context of fisheries governance.